Neurosurgery for metastatic lung cancer

 Neurological cancers in the brain and spine, or neurological problems caused by other cancers, can present unique challenges compared to other types of cancer.

-For example, spinal cord compression can cause pain and make it difficult to walk or move the legs.
-Neurological dysfunction can also interfere with your ability to communicate with others and cause depression.
+For example, spinal cord compression may cause pain and make it difficult to walk or move the legs.
+Neurological dysfunction may also interfere with your ability to communicate with others and cause depression.

 We recognize the importance of helping you control pain and maintain your mobility so you can follow your treatment regime without complications like pneumonia, other infections or even paralysis.